Valien/IIS---Perfect-Forward-Secrecy-and-TLS-1.2/README.md

 # IIS---Perfect-Forward-Secrecy-and-TLS-1.2

-I am not the original auther of this PowerShell script.
+I am not the original author of this PowerShell script.

 You can find the original post here - https://www.hass.de/content/setup-your-iis-ssl-perfect-forward-secrecy-and-tls-12